-Recently, one of the behavioral rules of myopic agents, the logit choice model, has become popular among researchers because of its empirical plausibility as well as its analytic convenience\footnote{\citet{Blume93} introduced the logit choice rule to the economics literature.
-Recently, \citet{KY1}, \citet{AlosNetzer10}, and \citet{Okada12} studied problems related to fast convergence, various revision rules, and local potentials, respectively, under the logit choice rule. \citet{Staudigl2012} studies two strategy, two population models and \citet{HLNN2016} study bargaining problems by combining intentional idiosyncratic plays and the logit choice rule.
-The previously cited studies of \citet{Young01} and \citet{BandB13} also use the logit choice model.}.
-Under the logit choice rule, the probability of an agent's mistake decreases log-linearly in the payoff losses incurred by such a mistake and, hence, depends on a population state through payoffs.
-In the widely used uniform mistake model, in which all possible mistakes are equally likely, the more likely path can easily be determined by comparing the number of mistakes involved and, hence, the lengths of paths\footnote{For example, see \citet{Kandori93}}.
+Recently, one of the behavioral rules of myopic agents, the logit choice model, has become popular among researchers because of its analytic convenience (see Section \ref{sec:lit} for existing studies using the logit choice rule).
+Under the logit choice rule, the probability of an agent's mistake decreases log-linearly in the payoff losses incurred by such a mistake.
+Recent experimental literature also supports the hypothesis that mistake probabilities decrease in payoff losses (see Section \ref{sec:lit}).
+In the widely used uniform mistake model, in which all possible mistakes are equally likely, the more likely path can be easily determined by comparing the number of mistakes involved and, hence, the lengths of paths (e.g., \citet{Kandori93}).
 However, under the logit choice rule, determining the most likely path is far from obvious, because the probability of a path depends on the kinds of mistakes involved as well as on the length of the path.
-For example, \citet{HandN2016} provides an example in which two different kinds of sub-optimal plays are involved in the most likely escape path from a convention under a finite population logit model (see Example 1 in \citet{HandN2016}).
+For example, \citet{HandN2016} provide an example in which two different kinds of mistake plays are involved in the most likely escape path from a convention under a finite population logit model (see Example 1 in \citet{HandN2016}).